MageKing17/SpaceWar/readme.txt

 just like in the original, so if you never played multiplayer, there's effectively no difference!

-You can choose from one of five different ships (well, sort of ten, but not really; I'll get into that later) with different special abilities.
-The five classic SpaceWar ships are as follows:

-Federation	- Ablative Shielding (takes half damage when you don't attack) Klingon		- Cloaking Device (invisible to enemies when you don't attack,
-			but takes double damage)
-Tholian		- Hyper-Acceleration (can accelerate twice as fast as normal if
-			you don't attack)
-Dominion	- Regenerative Shielding (regenerates 5 shield points after not
-			attacking)
-Borg		- Transwarp Drive (can teleport anywhere on the board by not
-			attacking) + Regenerative Shielding (doesn't apply if you teleported instead)

-In addition, while phasers are red, Tholian phasers are blue, and Borg phasers are green.

-I've added a "S:BitI" theme ("S:BitI" stands for "Space: Battles in the Infinite", a card game a friend of mine and I made that never went anywhere), which replaces the Star Trek ships with the races of S:BitI, including new graphics, captain names, ship names, and victory quotes:
+You can choose from one of five different ships with different special abilities.
+The included "S:BitI" theme ("S:BitI" stands for "Space: Battles in the Infinite", a card game a friend of mine and I made that never went anywhere), has the following five ships:

-Terran		- Ablative Armor (equivilent to Ablative Shielding) Psiloth		- Psionic Cloak (take a wild guess)
+Terran		- Ablative Armor (take half damage when not attacking) Psiloth		- Psionic Cloak (turn invisible when not attacking, but take
+                      twice as much damage)
-Zlorg		- Rapid Acceleration (ditto)
+Zlorg		- Rapid Acceleration (accelerate or decelerate twice as quickly
-Wental		- Regeneration (yup)
-Riftbound	- Subspace Jumpdrive + Regeneration (you guessed it!)
+                      when not attacking)
+Wental		- Regeneration (regenerate 5 shields if you don't attack) Riftbound	- Subspace Jumpdrive (If you try to move to a hex you normally
+                      couldn't while not attacking, you instantly teleport there, but your speed gets set to 0) + Regeneration (if your movement hex would otherwise be valid, you regenerate 5 shields just like the Wental)

-For added fun, each S:BitI ship has a different phaser color (and some even have multiple colors):
+For added fun, each ship has a different phaser color (and some even have multiple colors):

 Terran		- Light blue (Ion Cannons ahoy!)